Campaigns / Support Services

-The Native Lands Advocacy Project provides direct support to Native American Tribes and native organizations in their efforts to recover, protect, defend their lands and resources.
-On this page we have highlighted some of these initiatives.
+The Native Lands Advocacy Project directly supports Native American Tribes and Native organizations in their efforts to recover, protect, and defend their lands and resources.
+On this page, we have highlighted some of these support initiatives.

 Campaigns / Support Services of the Native Lands Advocacy Project

-While the Native Lands Advocacy Project (NLAP) was founded in 2019, our team has over 20 years experience working in Indian Country on native land tenure, mapping and agriculture issues.
-Through this work, we have identified a number of competencies and focus areas that have formed the foundation of the NLAP including Archival Research, GIS Mapping, and Data Collection, Analysis and Visualization.
+While the Native Lands Advocacy Project (NLAP) was founded in 2019, our team has over 20 years experience working in Indian Country on Native land tenure, mapping, and agriculture issues.
+Through this work, we have identified several competencies and focus areas that have formed the foundation of the NLAP, including Archival Research, GIS Mapping, and Data Collection, Analysis, and Visualization.

 Below are some of the additional projects that exemplify our work and advocacy.